grafana/writers-toolkit/docs/sources/review/doc-validator/errata.md

 ### Message

-The relref '%s' is malformed.
+The `relref` shortcode '%s' is malformed.